Clonac Tablet is a brand of medicine containing the active ingredients diclofenac sodium (anti-inflammatory medicines (NSAIDs)).

-Be careful driving, operating machinery or doing jobs that require you to be alert until you know how Clonac affects you.
-Clonac may cause dizziness, drowsiness or blurred vision in some people.
+Be careful driving, operating machinery or doing jobs that require you to be alert until you know how CLONAC affects you.
+CLONAC may cause dizziness, drowsiness, spinning sensation (vertigo) or blurred vision in some people.
 If you have any of these symptoms, do not drive or do anything else that could be dangerous.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Clonac.
-This medicine helps most people, but it may have unwanted side effects in a few people.
-All medicines have side effects.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking CLONAC.
+Like all other medicines, CLONAC may have unwanted side effects in some people.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.